JigsProgrammer/Scrimba-Password-Generator/README.md

 In doing the JavaScript, I learned that that I need to store the .value method of the variable from which I got using the ID to another variable.
 In this, I also learned that this only returns a string.
 Hence, I needed to store this second variable in a third variable that converts this second variable into a number using parseFloat().

 ---COPY-ON-CLICK---
+The copy-on-click implementation was total new to me.
+I honestly don't know how to do it, so I just searched it up on Google and AI.
+There were several different code snippets I saw focusing mainly either on Clipboard API or document.execCommand.

+To be honest, I'm not entirely sure which one is the one I implemented in this project.
+Perhaps, it's Clipboard API.
+Apparently, the function used in here is an arrow function.
+It's still quite unclear to me as to what the differences are with traditional function.

+The .innerHTML seems to function like a .textContent, but this returns the text content of the element, including all spacing and inner HTML tags.
+Literally, an inner HTML vibe.

+The navigator object (?) seems to be quite unfamiliar to me.
+The .clipboard property of the navigator returns a Clipboard object used to read and write the clipboard's contents.
+Finally, the .writeText() method writes the specified text to the system clipboard.

+---TOGGLES---
+This part was hard to implement.
+I might have to progress a little more to restart implementing this feature.